ZaZi2002/Machine-Learning-Project/README.md

 # Machine Learning Project: Dimensionality Reduction and Ensemble Learning

 ## Project Overview
-This project applies **dimensionality reduction** techniques, specifically **Principal Component Analysis (PCA)**, and uses **ensemble learning** methods such as **Random Forests** and **Decision Trees**.
+This project is for Introduction to Machine Learning and applies **dimensionality reduction** techniques, specifically **Principal Component Analysis (PCA)**, and uses **ensemble learning** methods such as **Random Forests** and **Decision Trees**.
 The goal is to improve the classification performance on a dataset by optimizing the number of features and weak learners.
 Key metrics such as accuracy, precision, recall, F1-score, and AUPRC (Area Under Precision-Recall Curve) are used to evaluate the model's performance.

 ### Key Features:
 - **Dimensionality Reduction with PCA:** Reducing the number of features by maintaining the most variance-rich components.